-6.4.1 Batch Processing Performance
+7.4.1 Batch Processing Performance

-Figure 6-9 provides an overview of batch processing performance for symmetrical multiple processor (SMP) application server platforms (1- through 4-CPU configurations) accessing data located on a separate file server.
+Windows Terminal Servers.
+Figure 7-9 provides an overview of batch processing performance for symmetrical multiple processor (SMP) application server platforms (1- through 4-CPU configurations) accessing data located on a separate file server.
 Query processing is supported by the application server with data located on local disk or on a remote file server.
 Each batch process consumed the resources of a single CPU.
 The SMP operating system effectively distributes available processing loads across all CPUs.
 Performance remains the same until the number of concurrent batch processes exceeds the available number of CPUs.
 Performance slows at a relatively constant rate when the number of concurrent processes increases beyond the available CPUs.

-Figure 6-9 Terminal Servers with File Server or Local Data
+Figure 7-9 Terminal Servers with File Server or Local Data

-Figure 6-10 provides an overview of batch processing performance for SMP application server platforms (1- through 4-CPU configurations) accessing data located on an ArcSDE server.
+Figure 7-10 provides an overview of batch processing performance for SMP application server platforms (1- through 4-CPU configurations) accessing data located on an ArcSDE server.
 Query processing is supported by the ArcSDE server.
-Two batch processes are supported by a single CPU.
+Two batch processes are required to take full advantage of a single CPU.
 The SMP operating system effectively distributes available processing loads across all CPUs.
-Performance remains the same until the number of concurrent batch processes exceeds twice the available number of CPUs.
-Performance slows at a relatively constant rate when number of concurrent processes increase beyond twice the available CPUs.
+Performance remains the same until the number of concurrent batch processing load exceeds the available CPU resources.
+Process response times will reduce at a relatively constant rate once the peak CPU processing capacity is reached - productivity will not increase when additional batch processes are introduced to the system beyond this point.